wakatara/harsh/README.md

 The sparkline at the top give a graphical representation of each day's score.

-The score at the bottom specifies how many of your habits you fulfilled that day of total possible and removes any you may have skipped from the calculation.
+The score at the bottom specifies how many of your habits you met that day of total possible and removes any you may have skipped from the calculation.

 ### Done